The New Client Onboarding Questionnaire You'll Want to Send to Customers

 1. Who's the main point of contact at your business?

 Ask this question to streamline communication.
-While your company may have connected with multiple individuals during the course of the sales and marketing process, most companies prefer to designate a primary point of contact.
-Asking this question makes it easier for your team to get the information they need and shows that you respect the client’s preferred communication preferences.
+While your company may have connected with multiple individuals during the sales and marketing processes, most companies prefer to designate a primary point of contact.
+Asking this question makes it easier for your team to get the necessary information and shows that you respect the client’s preferred communication preferences.

 2. What's their contact information?